Amaranta Osorio Cepeda: Playwright

-A very prolific playwright, most of her plays have been performed and several have received awards.
+Cepeda has written over ten plays, most of which have been performed.
 She has written plays alone and also co-authored with Itziar Pascual and Julia Varley.
 Her monologue “What I didn't say” and her play “Anónimas” toured Mexico, Spain, India, Chile, Ecuador, Colombia and France.

 Together with Itziar Pascual she wrote “The fireflies trilogy”, three plays that give voice to characters and worldviews from a female perspective: Mi niña, niña mía (My girl, my little girl) was awarded the Jesús Dominguez Prize in 2016, and premiered at the Teatro Español in Madrid in 2019 directed by Natalia Menéndez; "Vietato dare da mangiare", directed by Víctor Sánchez and performed by Aitana Sánchez Gijón, premiered at the Teatro Español in Madrid in 2018; Clic, cuando todo cambia (Clic, when everything changes) premiered at the Calderón Theater in Valladolid directed by Alberto Velasco and was awarded the Calderón Prize for Dramatic Literature (2018).